esphome/esphome-docs/components/display/lcd_display.rst

           // Let's write a sensor value (let's assume it's 42.1) it.printf("%.1f", id(my_sensor).state);
-          // Result: "42.1" (the dot will appear on the "2" segment)
+          // Result: "42.1" (the dot will appear on the segment showing "2")

           // Print a right-padded sensor value with 0 digits after the decimal it.printf("Sensor value: %8.0f", id(my_sensor).state);